1941 Ford: 1948

 The final year for the old-style Ford was 1948, with an all-new model launched partway through the year.
 The wood-sided Sportsman convertible, supplied by the Ford Iron Mountain Plant, ended the year with just 28 built, and the all-wood bodies on the woody station wagons were replaced with steel for the 1949 season.
-The old car-based trucks were replaced by the F-Series this year.
+The F-Series truck model designations began this year.
 With Ford in financial chaos during this period, sales fell well behind Chevrolet—Ford output for 1948 was 430,198 vehicles, only about 62% of Chevrolet's output, and Plymouth came close to knocking Ford from second place with an output of 412,540 vehicles.

 The car used in the 1978 film Grease is a 1948 Ford DeLuxe.